20 Amazing Examples of Brand Content Hubs

 The Birchbox Magazine and Men’s Guide provides original content that helps their customers get the most out of samples.
 They are offering “inspiration, advice, and information to master techniques and upgrade your daily routine with articles, expert interviews, and videos.”

 Lesson for brands: any business model can be extended through a branded content marketing hub.

 What’s Your Favorite?

 There you have it: 20 amazing examples of brand content marketing hubs.
 What’s your favorite?
 And what examples have I missed?

+Let me know what you think in the comments below.
 To view the slideshare, just click below: